bor0/gidti/manuscript/chapter4.md

 ### 4.1.11.
 Implicit parameters (or arguments)

 Implicit parameters allow us to bring values from the type level to the program level.
-At the program level, using curly braces we allow them to be used in the body of the function.
+At the program level, by using curly braces we allow them to be used in the body of the function.
 Let's take a look at the following example, which uses our dependent type `MyList` that we defined earlier:

 ```
 lengthMyList : MyList n -> Nat